Ritvik19/Automation-Scipts/README.md

 #### Syntax
 This Script lets you search you online for some syntax

-Just pass the query as the commandline arguments and you will be redie=rected to the syntaxdb website with yor query already being searched
+Just pass the query as the commandline arguments and you will be redirected to the syntaxdb website with your query already being searched

 The commandline needs not to be paused for this script